samtools/hts-specs/htsget.md

 `format`
 _optional string_
 </td><td>
 Request variant data in this format.
-Allowed values: VCF.
+Allowed values: BCF, VCF.

 The server SHOULD reply with an `UnsupportedFormat` error if the requested format is not supported.
 [^a]